vars1ty/HybridBar/WIDGETS.md

 If you don't want the very small performance impact, simply don't use Cava.
 Or if your bar is already active and you want to disable Cava; `killall -I cava -9` - This will kill Cava and disable its functionality from Hybrid until you restart the bar.

-#### What if Cava crashes unexpectedly?
-Do I still lose performance?
+### What if Cava crashes unexpectedly?
-No, if Cava crashes (or closes) unexpectedly then Hybrid will effectively cut off the module entirely and all of its update-loops, making the performance 1:1 to what it would of been if you weren't using Cava.
+If Cava crashes (or closes) unexpectedly then Hybrid will effectively cut off the module entirely and all of its update-loops, allowing the session to keep on running.